petrosalema/petrosalema.github.io/about.md

 1.0</strong><b>.</b>

-The teams I work with are vested in making a difference&mdash;using software and design and product-thinking to bring the promises of tomorrow into the possibilities of today<b>.</b>
+The teams I work with are vested in making a difference&mdash;using software and design and product-thinking to bring the promises of tomorrow to the possibilities of today<b>.</b>

 What I bring to the team is expertise in mobile and web app development with